Please click here for the Covid-19 annex to the SEND Information Report.

 Primary to Secondary transition:

-The SENCO or Assistant SENCO will visit the Primary school to discuss the specific needs of your child with the SENCo of their primary school.
+The SENDCO and/or an Assistant SENDCO will visit the Primary school to discuss the specific needs of your child with the SENDCO/appropriate staff of their primary school.
 Arrangements for transition may include:

 - Additional visits to the new school